kamlekar/kamlekar.github.io/_posts/2016-6-10-async-template-loading.md

 That's it!
 I hope it is helpful.

-BTW, I created the same as Github repository.
-Here is the [link](https://github.com/kamlekar/async-template-loader).
+BTW, I created the same as gist on Github.
+Here is the [link](https://gist.github.com/kamlekar/7895c3c1b6ba0b778c27d42ee2b4445a).
 If you have ideas to make modifications, you are welcome to contribute there :)